w3c/cogai/demos/nlp/commonsense.md

 * _Web-mining_ based upon identifying assertions or self-supervised learning of large language models
 * _Crowd sourcing_ relying on large numbers of non-experts to provide simple assertions

-Knowledge-based approaches are hand crafted, but are not comprehensive.
+Knowledge-based approaches are hand crafted and far from comprehensive.
 There has been success in isolated areas amenable to logical theories, e.g. taxonomies, planning and temporal reasoning.
 The lack of a complete solution may not be a problem for specific applications.

 Web-mining and crowd sourcing suffer from a lack of consistency and deeper knowledge.
 Large language models generate fluent text, but are incapable of deeper reasoning, and invent plausible responses in the absence of real understanding.